ptahproject/ptah/docs/faq.rst

 Why do you say REST and Websockets are First Class?
 ---------------------------------------------------

-If your content model inherients from ptah_cms.Content than it will automatically be exposed via the Ptah REST API.
+If your content model inherients from ptah.cms.Content than it will automatically be exposed via the Ptah REST API.
 You will be able to update and call REST Actions on your models over REST.
 We say its first class because the framework treat REST as important as it does its SQL data model.

 Websocket integration is a bit trickier at the moment.
 We are still feeling our way around how this will work.
 We want developers to be able to use websocket's with their models in the context of the security system without having to think too much.
 There will be a better answer soon.